How to Define Your Brand Voice: Frameworks, Examples, and a Practical Guide

 | Social Media | More casual, more personality.
 Shorter. | "Your logo is not your brand.
 Controversial?
 No. True." |

 | Email Marketing | Warm and direct.
-Personal feel. | "Hey, we noticed you started but didn't finish..." |
+Personal feel. | "Hey, we noticed you started but did not finish..." |

 | Customer Support | Warm, empathetic, solution-focused. | "That sounds frustrating.
 Here is exactly how to fix it:" |